geshan/geshan.github.com/posts/2015-10-30-getting-started-with-laravel-mariadb-mysql-docker.md

 > You can use this analogy that containers are cattle and virtual machines (VMs) are pets.

 Creating, deleting and reconstructing the containers should be easy, fast and seamless than VMs.
 If you want to speed up your development flow and help other team members contribute faster to the project opt for docker and docker-comopse.

+You can even host your Laravel app using [serverless containers](/blog/2019/11/why-use-google-cloud-run-5-compelling-reasons/) on Google Cloud Run, this [guide](/blog/2019/10/get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci/) will show you how to do it step-by-step.
 Happy Dockerizing and coding Laravel + PHP!